JCCode288/coding-test/backend/README.md

 > Script is optimized for ubuntu. make sure path to venv is correct (default: `./.venv/bin/activate` for ubuntu).

+Notes: Sometimes the app wont load perfectly for the first time because of vector and embedding modules being installed. please retry it or adjust it to your environtment

 ### Running apps

 initialize source from venv by running following script: